pdfcpu/pdfcpu/README.md

 <img src="resources/logoSmall.png" width="150">

-pdfcpu is a simple PDF processing library written in [Go](http://golang.org) supporting encryption.
+pdfcpu is a PDF processing library written in [Go](http://golang.org) supporting encryption.
 It provides both an API and a CLI.
 Supported are all versions up to PDF 1.7 (ISO-32000).
-Follow [pdfcpu](https://twitter.com/pdfcpu) on Twitter for news and release announcements.

 ## Motivation